GerritCodeReview/summit_2021/speakers.md

 ### Ben Rohlfs - Google {#brohlfs}

-Ben was the Gerrit frontend tech lead from 2019-2021 and is a maintainer since 2019.
-He loves working on web apps for delevopers and tries to make Gerrit users happy and productive.
+Ben was the Gerrit frontend tech lead from 2019-2021 and has been a maintainer since 2019.
+He loves working on web apps for developers and tries to make Gerrit users happy and productive.

-His largest contributions to Gerrit so far were the Attention Set, the new Checks API/UI (see lightning talks) and heading large infrastrucutre migrations such as JavaScript->TypeScript and Polymer1->2->3->Lit.
+His largest contributions to Gerrit so far were the Attention Set, the new Checks API/UI (see lightning talks) and heading large infrastructure migrations such as JavaScript->TypeScript and Polymer1->2->3->Lit.

 ### Marcin Czech - GerritForge {#mczech}